angelacuahutle/Telegram-art-bot/README.md

 - Click on the "code" button above on this page and copy the link to the repository
 - Open a terminal (CTRL + ALT + T), type git clone and paste the link you copied in the previous step, then hit Enter Ex: ‘git clone https://github.com/angelacuahutle/Telegram-art-bot’
-- Serch for the appropriate token
+- Search for the appropriate token
-- Set the fuctionalities with ruby
+- Set the functionalities with ruby

 Ready to run!